-Residents' satisfaction for those residents who are aware of the Council's role in resource management policy and planning work • 68% 69% 69% Result very similar to last year.
+Fully achieved Achieved within 5% Not achie ved N lot measured Outcome 2020 Target 2020 Result 2019 Result How did we perform identifying and responding to r esource mar nagement policy vissues; and ork that is resp nent of the District's natural and physical resources hanging environment and will protect and enhance Residents' satisfaction for those residents who are aware of the Council's role in resource management policy and planning work 68% 69% 69% Result very similar to last year.
 70% of those surveyed were aware of the Council's role in resource management policy and planning work.
 We anticipate this will increase next year as community engagement on the Tasman Environment Plan begins.
-Council meets the Air Quality National Environmental Standard (NES) by 2020 (i.e. no more than one day per year when air quality is > 50 μg/ m PM 10 ). ≤3 days 1 day 12 days In Richmond, there were two exceedance days of the daily threshold concentration of 50 μg/ m (24-hour average) over the year 1 July 2019 to 30 June 2020 period.
+Council meets the Air Quality National Environmental Standard (NES) by 2020 (i.e. no more than one day per year when air quality is > 50 μg/m3 PM10).1 ≤3 days 1 day 12 days In Richmond, there were two exceedance days of the daily threshold concentration of 50 μg/m3 (24-hour average) over the year 1 July 2019 to 30 June 2020 period.
 However, one of these exceedances, in December 2019, was related to the Australian bushfires and has been officially exempt by the Ministry for the Environment.
+One issue-based State of the Environment report to be released each year By 30 June More than one Achieved Several reports were released in 2019/2020: Waimea Plains nitrate supplementary data: land-use, soil and groundwater properties (Operations Committee 20 February 2020) Riwaka, Brooklyn and Motueka Air Quality Monitoring 2019 (Operations Committee 20 February 2020)

-1. Air quality at the Richmond Central monitoring site will be reported on Council's website, including any air quality breaches.
+&lt;sup>1 Air quality at the Richmond Central monitoring site will be reported on Council's website, including any air quality breaches.

-OUTCOME 2020 TARGET 2020 RESULT 2019 RESULT HOW DID WE PERFORM One issue-based State of the Environment report to be released each year • By 30 June More than one Achieved Several reports were released in 2019/2020: Waimea Plains nitrate supplementary data: land- use, soil and groundwater properties (Operations Committee 20 February 2020) Riwaka, Brooklyn and Motueka Air Quality Monitoring 2019 (Operations Committee 20 February 2020) 2019 Annual Air Quality Report (Regulatory Committee 28 November 2019).
-An annual Recreational Bathing Water summary report is drafted and reported to Council or a Committee By 31 July 18 June 2020 Not Achieved (5 September 2019) The report was reported to the Operations Committee, 18 June 2020.
-Water quality at swimming sites over the 2019/2020 season was one of the best on record, even with recently introduced high-risk sites such as Rototai and Riuwaka included.
-Swimming beaches and rivers are e suitable for co ntact recreation n, all or most of the time, as measured by: Fine weather samples • 98% 99% 94.4% For the few samples that exceeded water quality guidelines, the bacteria is likely to be of natural source.
+Outcome 2020 Target 2020 Result 2019 How did we perform Result 2019 Annual Air Quality Report (Regulatory Committee 28 November 2019) An annual Recreational Bathing Water By 31 July 18 June 2020 Not The report was reported to the Operations summary report is drafted and Achieved Committee, 18 June 2020.
+Water quality at reported to Council or a Committee (5 swimming sites over the 2019-20 season was one of September the best on record, even with recently-introduced 2019) high-risk sites such as Rototai and Riuwaka included.
+Swimming beaches and rivers are suita ole for contac ct recreation, all or most of the t ime, as measured by: Fine weather samples 98% 99% 94.4% For the few samples that exceeded water quality guidelines, the bacteria is likely to be of natural source.
 All weather samples 92% 97% 92.7% The improvement in water quality this year was partly due to fewer rain-affected samples.
-We provide a respo compliance obliga • - nt applications and ensuring Customer satisfaction with Council's resource consent 80% 74.0% 76.5% There was slightly lower satisfaction in 2019/2020, with a rating of 74% from respondents.
-Processing costs and time taken were reasons for dissatisfaction.
+We provide a responsive and efficient process for a ssessing resour ce consent appli cations and e nsuring compliance obligations are fairly and appropriately enforced Customer satisfaction with Council's 80% 74.0% 76.5% There was slightly lower satisfaction in 2019/2020, resource consent processing work with a rating of 74% from respondents.
+Processing costs and time taken were reasons for dissatisfaction. dissatisfaction.
+Consent applications are processed wit hin statutory timeframes (wh nere they exist): Notified consents 100% 100% 100% In 2019/2020, we processed 100% of four publicly notified applications within statutory timeframes. notined applications within statutory timenames.
+Non-notified consents 100% 95.5% 92% We had an improved result for 2019/2020 of 95.5% of non-notified applications being processed in time.
+Delays were caused mainly by · · · · · · · · · · · · · · · · · · · staff shortages during a continuing period of high